oletos7j/custom-wazuh-opsgenie/README.md

 # custom-wazuh-opsgenie
-Uses the opsgenie-sdk to create opsgenie alerts from Wazuh (OSSEC fork)
+Uses the opsgenie-sdk to create opsgenie alerts from Wazuh (OSSEC fork).

 ## How to use
 Review this guide -- https://documentation.wazuh.com/4.0/user-manual/manager/manual-integration.html